SpaceG/spaceg.github.io/_posts/2018-09-19-install-jekyll-on-windows.markdown

 <small>Jekyll Serve, Blogging like Hacker.</small>

-What is Jekyll ?
-Jekyll is a static Page Builder in Ruby and Rails, based on Gem.
+What is Jekyll ? <a href="https://jekyllrb.com/docs/installation/windows/">Jekyll</a>
+ is a static Page Builder in Ruby and Rails, based on Gem.
 Introduction to Ruby and Rails
 <a href="https://rubyonrails.org/">https://rubyonrails.org/</a>